nop33/si/src/content/project/public-policy-making-longterm-future/index.md

 textSections:
   - title: Summary
     content: >-
-      To improve the capacity of existing policy networks, we needed a framework to assess current performance, identify priority areas, and measure interventions.
+      To improve the capacity of existing policy networks, we need frameworks to assess current performance, identify priority areas, and measure the effectiveness of interventions.
+We conduct conceptual research to provide anchorage for our recommendations and design empirical test, as well as to further theoretical advances.
+To promote empirical and hypothesis-driven policy process studies, we initiate research collaborations that build bridges between two distant fields: computational modeling and policy process studies.

-      After publishing our [white paper on Long-term Institutional Fit](https://www.simoninstitute.ch/project/public-policy-making-longterm-future/#white-paper) in 2021, we are now preparing an academic publication to formally introduce the concept into the literature.
+  - title: Academic papers
+    content: >-
+      [**A Computational Turn in Policy Process Studies: Co-evolving Network Dynamics of Policy Change**](https://drive.google.com/file/d/1rzxTj_ZGI27sRALHviiZblfE89Z6naJH/view)

+      Building on a critical review of the application of complexity theory to policy process studies, we present and implement a baseline model of policy processes using the logic of co-evolving networks.
+Our model suggests that an actors’ influence depends on their environment and on exogenous events facilitating dialogue and consensus-building.
+Our results validate previous opinion dynamics models and generate novel patterns.
+Our discussion provides ground for further research and outlines the path for the field to achieve a computational turn.
-  - title: White Paper
+  - title: White Papers
     content: >-
       To effectively contribute to the resilience and advancement of civilization, improvements have to be made on four dimensions: spatial,